-Our contracts for the seven newbuildings we have on order as of March 2, 2020 are subject to risks that could cause delays in the delivery of the ships, which could adversely affect our results of operations and cash flows.
+Our contracts for the two newbuildings we have on order as of March 1, 2021 are subject to risks that could cause delays in the delivery of the ships, which could adversely affect our results of operations and cash flows.

-Our seven contracted newbuildings are scheduled to be delivered to us on various dates between 2020 and 2021.
-Significant delays in the delivery of one or more of these ships, which are expected to generate a substantial portion of our contracted revenue in future years, would delay our receipt of revenues under the related time charters.
+Our two contracted newbuildings are scheduled to be delivered to us during 2021.
+Significant delays in the delivery of one or both of these ships, would delay our receipt of revenues under the related time charters.
 For prolonged delays, the customer may terminate the charter and, in addition to the resulting loss of revenues, we may be responsible for additional substantial liquidated damages, which could adversely affect our business, financial condition, results of operations and cash flows, including cash available for dividends to our shareholders.
 In addition, the delivery of any of these ships with substantial defects or unexpected operational problems could have similar consequences.